VaibhavKhokha/Cpp_BenchMark_Lab/docs/SIMD_Log.md

 * **Amdahl's Law:** As the matrices scaled to N=2000, the thread overhead vanished and the Multi-Threaded SIMD line completely dominated, hitting the absolute theoretical limit of my physical motherboard and memory bandwidth.

 ## Final Thoughts
 This phase marked the transition from writing software to engineering systems.
 I proved that taking control of memory traffic (cache locality), thread scheduling, and silicon instructions yields results standard code can never reach.
-With the CPU maxed out, it is time to look at the final bottleneck: bypassing OS memory allocation (`std::vector`) and building Custom Memory Arenas.